-- 1 What, if anything, might persuade or influence you to change your food preferences? - 2 Are there some foods you definitely avoid?
-If so, do you know why? - 3 What do you think is driving the popularity of vitamins and other supplements? - 4 Where do you get the majority of your information about nutrition?
+- 1 What, if anything, might persuade or influen e you to change your food preferences? - 2 Are there some foods you defini ely avoid?
+If so, do you know why? - 3 How do you define nut ients? - 4 How do you determine if the nutrition information you read is accurate?